kimgh06/minesweeper-client/README.md

 Let's play the game [here](https://gamultong.github.io/gamulpung-client/).

 ## Contribute
-If you want to contribute this project, Follow this steps.
+If you want to contribute this project, Follow these steps.

 ### Fork this repository